The word ‘ecology’ refers not simply to our natural environment,

 to join in unfolding conversations about our earth.

-We come together at the moment with invited speakers' presentations and discussion.
+We come together for presentations and discussion.

 We welcome everybody interested in joining.